Skip to main content

 Shiitake Mushrooms

-Starting with the shiitake mushrooms, I personally like to remove the stem by wiggling it back and forth.
-The stem is good to use, but I often discard it.
+Remove the stem by wiggling it back and forth.
+The stem is good to use, but is most often discarded.
 Shiitake mushrooms are meaty and earthy and taste fantastic roasted in oil and tossed with a tasty stir fry.

 Portobello mushroom burger